 The power estimates are modeled to account for temperature and voltage sensitivity.
 Ambient temperature and regulated voltage on the system can be keyed into the appropriate cells provided for that purpose.

 Device Static Power

-Also referred to as Leakage.
+Device static power is also referred to as Leakage.
 Device static represents the transistor leakage power when the device is powered and not configured.

 Design Static Power